scottyroges/MortgageMatrix/memory-bank/systemPatterns.md

 <AffordabilityEstimatorResults
   results={calculationResults}
   onReset={handleReset}
+  formValues={formValues}
 />
 ```

 The component renders expandable items for each property tax amount, showing the affordable house price range.
 When expanded, it displays a detailed breakdown of house prices for each interest rate.
+It also includes a "Share Results" button that copies a URL with the current form values to the clipboard.

 ### PaymentCircle
 A visualization component that displays a segmented ring chart where each segment represents a payment component with a distinct color and sized proportionally to its percentage of the total.